5 Types of Drywall and When to Use Them

 Regular (gray) drywall is the most common type of drywall and it’s the only kind many people are familiar with.
 All drywall has one thing as its core—gypsum, a common mineral found globally.
 In regular drywall, and most other types as well, gypsum is sandwiched between two layers of paper.
 There is paper on the back (usually brown) and the face, which, in the case of regular drywall, is gray.
-Regular drywall can be used throughout a house and comes in a number of dimensions—the most common size is a 4-foot by 8-foot sheet.
+It can be used throughout a house and comes in a number of drywall dimensions—the most common size is a 4-foot by 8-foot sheet.
 And, as the most common type of drywall, it is also the cheapest, selling for about $12 per 4-foot by 8-foot sheet, depending on where you live.
-Just getting started with a drywall project?
-Here are some of our best tips to help you install it right.

 Sound damping drywall is the same thickness as regular drywall (1/2 inch,) but it is layered.
 In between the front and back paper is a 1/4-inch layer of gypsum, followed by a membrane and then another 1/4-inch layer of gypsum.
 The layering effect increases the Sound Transmission Class (STC) and reduces noise transmission from one room to the another.
-Sound dampening drywall doesn’t require special tools or equipment to install and can be used in any room of the house.
+It doesn’t require special tools or equipment to install this drywall and it can be used in any room of the house.
 It is significantly pricier than regular drywall, however, costing about 400% more than regular drywall.
-Drywall is only one part of soundproofing a room.
-Here are some additional steps.

 More on Drywall Sheet Sizes